The Lord of the Rings: The Rings of Power

-A large international cast was hired and filming for the eight-episode first season took place in New Zealand, where the films were produced, from February 2020 to August 2021.
+A large international cast was hired and filming for the eight-episode first season took place in New Zealand, where the films were made, from February 2020 to August 2021.
 This included a production break of several months due to the COVID-19 pandemic.
-Amazon moved production for future seasons to the United Kingdom.
-Filming for the second season took place there from October 2022 to June 2023, finishing amid the 2023 Writers Guild of America strike.
-A third season is in production.
+Amazon moved production for future seasons to the United Kingdom: filming for the second season took place from October 2022 to June 2023, finishing amid the 2023 Writers Guild of America strike; and filming for the third season began by May 2025 and wrapped by mid-December.
+A fourth season is in development and set to begin filming in early 2027.

 The Lord of the Rings: The Rings of Power premiered on September 1, 2022.
-The first season was released through October and was the most-watched of any Prime Video original series according to Amazon.
+The first season was released through October and became the most-watched of any Prime Video original series.
 It received generally positive reviews from critics, particularly for its visuals and designs, but there were criticisms for the writing and pacing.
-The second season was released from August to October 2024.
-It was met with lower viewership than the first season and a similar critical response.
+The audience response included vocal responses from Tolkien fans and an online backlash to the diverse cast.
+The second season, released from August to October 2024, was met with lower viewership, a similar critical response, and an improved audience response.
+The third season is set to be released in November 2026.

 Premise

-Set thousands of years before the novels The Hobbit (1937) and The Lord of the Rings (1954–55) by J. R. R. Tolkien, the series is based on the author's history of Middle-earth.
-It begins during a time of relative peace and covers the major events of Middle-earth's Second Age: the forging of the Rings of Power, the rise of the Dark Lord Sauron, the fall of the island kingdom of Númenor, and the last alliance between Elves and Men.
-These events take place over thousands of years in Tolkien's works but are condensed for the series.
+The Lord of the Rings: The Rings of Power is based on J. R. R. Tolkien's history of Middle-earth.
+Set thousands of years before the novels The Hobbit (1937) and The Lord of the Rings (1954–55), the series covers the major events of Middle-earth's Second Age, beginning after the defeat of the "Dark Lord" Morgoth and his army of Orcs.
+The large cast of characters includes Elves, Dwarves, Men, and Harfoots, the last being precursors to the diminutive Hobbits from The Hobbit and The Lord of the Rings.
+In the Second Age, Morgoth's lieutenant Sauron rises as a new Dark Lord; the magical Rings of Power are forged; Númenor, a great island kingdom of Men, falls; and a last alliance between Elves and Men is formed to defeat Sauron.
+These events take place over thousands of years in Tolkien's works but are condensed to a short time period for the series.